-Matt Kitzi is managing attorney of the firm's Jefferson City office and co-leader of Armstrong Teasdale’s Securities Regulation and Litigation practice area.
-His public service experience, highlighted by his seven-year tenure as Missouri Commissioner of Securities, gives him the ability to offer practical, insightful counsel to clients ranging from the largest financial services firms to emerging investment managers and new startup companies.
+Matt Kitzi's public service experience, highlighted by his seven-year tenure as Missouri Commissioner of Securities, gives him the ability to offer practical, insightful counsel to clients ranging from the largest financial services firms to emerging investment managers and new startup companies.
 Former co-leader of the firm’s Securities Regulation and Litigation practice area, he is a trusted adviser to his clients in the areas of securities regulation, raising capital, business planning strategies, financial services and government affairs.
 Matt has served as managing attorney of the firm's Jefferson City office since 2019.

 Broker-Dealer and Investment Adviser Regulation, Compliance and Enforcement

 Matt’s practice covers a broad spectrum of issues in the securities arena, including securing effective resolutions in sensitive and complex state, federal and SRO enforcement investigations and actions.
 He has extensive experience managing regulatory investigations and in seeking regulatory resolutions, and regularly assists clients with day-to-day compliance matters in the highly regulated broker-dealer and investment adviser industry.
 Matt also advises clients on registration matters including obtaining securities licenses, registration waivers and special conditions.

 Corporate Finance and Investment Funds

 Matt transfers his experience as securities commissioner in approving billions of dollars in securities offers to counseling clients on registration and exemption options for small businesses, new debt and equity issues, and additional-round offerings.
 He assists businesses regarding disclosure requirements in connection with private securities offerings and securing registration or exemptions for the same.

 Matt also counsels clients on strategies and structures for private and special funds and advisers to funds, having represented investors in private equity and venture capital funds, as well as the funds themselves and their management teams.